Plant Field: Other activities

-Name change and demolition
+Change of ownership and demolition

 Plant Field slowly became obsolete as more specialized sports facilities were built around Tampa.
 Nearby Phillips Field hosted University of Tampa and the Cigar Bowl football games beginning in the 1930s, and both Plant and Phillips Fields were made obsolete by the construction of Tampa Stadium in 1967.
 Brand-new Al Lopez Field became the new home of the minor league Tampa Tarpons when they began play in 1957.
-And in 1977, the Florida State Fair moved to a more spacious location at the intersection of Interstate 4 and U.S. Highway 301 in unincorporated Hillsborough County, just east of Tampa.
+And in 1977, the Florida State Fair moved to a more spacious location at the intersection of Interstate 4 and U.S. Highway 301 in unincorporated Hillsborough County, east of Tampa.

-In 1971, the University of Tampa Board of Trustees approved a transaction that granted the university possession of Plant Field, and the grandstand was renamed Pepin-Rood Stadium after university benefactors in 1983.
+The University of Tampa Spartans football program moved to Tampa Stadium immediately upon its completion in 1967, making university-owned Phillips Field obsolete.
+In 1971, the University of Tampa Board of Trustees sold Phillips Field and gained ownership of Plant Field from the city, as the large facility was directly adjacent to the school's campus.

+Over the following decades, the university used Plant Field for various school and community events while gradually repurposing some of the land, and the surrounding concrete wall and much of the seating area were demolished and replaced with new facilities in several stages.
+In 1983, a soccer pitch-sized section of the field was portioned off and christened Pepin-Rood Stadium, and in 2002, the last remaining section of the Plant Field grandstand was torn down and replaced with smaller modern bleachers.

-Since then, the school has built many new facilities on its huge footprint, including a soccer field (Pepin Stadium), softball and baseball fields, dormitories, and other academic and athletic facilities.
-Though some patches of the original playing surface are still in use as part of newer venues, the last remaining portions of Plant Field's old grandstand were torn down in 2002.
+Since then, the school has accelerated its drive to expand inside the defunct venue's huge footprint.
+Dormitories and academic buildings have been constructed at the site along with a soccer field (Pepin Stadium), softball and baseball fields, and other athletic and general student recreation space, most of which use the remaining portions of the original playing surface.